ansible-collections/netapp.ontap/README.md

   - na_ontap_ldap_client - fix duplicate entry error when used cluster vserver in REST.
   - na_ontap_ldap_client - fix KeyError on `name` in ZAPI.
   - na_ontap_san_create - Role documentation correct to from nas to san.
+  - na_ontap_volume - fix idempotent issue when try to offline and modify other volume options.

 ### New Modules
   - na_ontap_ems_filter - Create, delete, or modify EMS filters.